Global anthropogenic temperature

 et al (2009) noted polar surface air temperatures which were

-stratospheric warmings the polar surface temperatures were up to 4C less when
+no sudden stratospheric warmings the polar surface temperatures were up to 4C

 weaker correlations between geomagnetic activity and ΔSAT.
 This confirms the present author’s notion